yongzane00/LSTM_Process_Outcome_Prediction/code/README.md

-# **Training Pipeline for Long Short-Term Memory (LSTM) Model Using Machine In-Process Parameters for Predictive Quality and Maintenance**
+# **Training Pipeline for Long Short-Term Memory (LSTM) Model Using Machine In-Process Parameters for Predictive Quality and Outcome**

 ## **Overview**
 In this directory, you will find the **training pipeline** for the **LSTM model**, trained using **brand-new nozzle data** and four key features extracted from the Cold Spray Machine: